TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/30 - Amos/Amos 2/Amos 2.14.md

 ---

-And flight shall perish from the swift; and the strong shall not strengthen his force; neither shall the mighty deliver himself;
+Flight will perish from the swift; and the strong won't strengthen his force; neither shall the mighty deliver himself;